Transparent dark purple Travel Guide by Insurte logo

 The Opportunity Card

 If you're looking for work but don't have an offer lined up yet, you may be eligible for the German Opportunity Card.
 This "card" allows you to come to Germany to look for work.
-Once you get an offer, you will need to then apply for the appropriate visa.
+Once you get an offer, you will need to apply for the appropriate visa.

 To qualify, you need to hold a degree or have a minimum of 2 years of training.
 You also will need to prove that you have sufficient funds to cover you during your stay in Germany while looking for employment.